-- (A) The director may grant a variance from the requirements of rules 3701-16-01 to 3701-16-18 of the Administrative Code unless required by statute if the operator or administrator shows that granting the variance will not jeopardize the health or safety of any resident and that: - (1) Because of practical difficulties or other special conditions, strict application of the licensure requirement will cause unusual and unnecessary hardship; or - (2) An alternative to the licensure requirement, including new concepts, methods, procedures, techniques, or the conducting of pilot projects is in the interest of better health care or management.

-No variance shall will be granted that will defeat the spirit and general intent of these rules or otherwise not be in the public interest.

-- (B) A request for a variance from the requirements of the residential care facility licensure rules shall sobligated to be made in writing to the director, specifying the following: - (1) The rule requirement for which the variance is requested; - (2) The time period for which the variance is requested; - (3) The specific alternative action which the residential care facility proposes; - (4) The reasons for the request; and - (5) An explanation of the anticipated affect granting of the variance will have on residents;

-The director may request additional information from the residential care facility prior to making a determination regarding the request.

-- (C) The director shallis obligated to notify the operator, in writing, of the director's determination regarding a variance request.
-The director may establish conditions that the residential care facility mustis obligated to meet for a variance to be operative, a time frame for which the variance will be effective, or both. - (D) The director shallis obligated to notify the operator, in writing, of the director's determination to revoke a granted variance.
-The director may revoke a variance if the director determines that: - (1) The variance is adversely affecting the health and safety of the residents;

-- (2) The residential care facility has failed to comply with the variance as granted; - (3) The operator or administrator notified the department that the owner or administrator wishes to relinquish the variance; or - (4) The variance conflicts with a statutory change thus rendering the variance invalid. - (E) The refusal of the director to grant or revoke a variance or waiver, in whole or in part, shall-will be final and shall-will not be construed as creating any rights to a hearing under Chapter 119. of the Revised Code.
+- (A) The director may grant a variance from the requirements of rules 3701-16-01 to 3701-16-18 of the Administrative Code unless required by statute if the operator or administrator shows that granting the variance will not jeopardize the health or safety of any resident and that: - (1) Because of practical difficulties or other special conditions, strict application of the licensure requirement will cause unusual and unnecessary hardship; or - (2) An alternative to the licensure requirement, including new concepts, methods, procedures, techniques, or the conducting of pilot projects is in the interest of better health care or management. - No variance shall will be granted that will defeat the spirit and general intent of these rules or otherwise not be in the public interest. - (B) A request for a variance from the requirements of the residential care facility licensure rules shall is obligated to be made in writing to the director, specifying the following: - (1) The rule requirement for which the variance is requested; - (2) The time period for which the variance is requested; - (3) The specific alternative action which the residential care facility proposes; - (4) The reasons for the request; and - (5) An explanation of the anticipated affect granting of the variance will have on residents; - The director may request additional information from the residential care facility prior to making a determination regarding the request. - (C) The director shall is obligated to notify the operator, in writing, of the director's determination regarding a variance request.
+The director may establish conditions that the residential care facility must is obligated to meet for a variance to be operative, a time frame for which the variance will be effective, or both. - (D) The director shall is obligated to notify the operator, in writing, of the director's determination to revoke a granted variance.
+The director may revoke a variance if the director determines that: - (1) The variance is adversely affecting the health and safety of the residents; - (2) The residential care facility has failed to comply with the variance as granted; - (3) The operator or administrator notified the department that the owner or administrator wishes to relinquish the variance; or - (4) The variance conflicts with a statutory change thus rendering the variance invalid. - (E) The refusal of the director to grant or revoke a variance or waiver, in whole or in part, shall will be final and shall will not be construed as creating any rights to a hearing under Chapter 119. of the Revised Code.

-Promulgated Under: 119.03

-Statutory Authority: 3721.04

-Rule Amplifies: 3721.07

-Prior Effective Dates: 12/21/1992, 09/29/1996, 03/01/2018